-- 1. Become the leading and by far the largest provider of urban mobility specific and targetd education and training in Europe.
-It will have enhanced entrepreneurial and innovation capacity of education for the transport sector: By 2027 EIT Urban Mobility has educated over 50.000 people in innovation and entrepreneurship, technology implementation, system transformation and change; - 2.
-Make Europe the leader in sustainable urban mobility transformation and support the creation of 500.000 new "green" jobs linked to cycling, public transport and shared Mobility in Europe by 2027; - 3.
-Co-create with citizens and citizen associations in 40 European cities to foster user-centric design and fast uptake of sustainable urban mobility solutions.
+- Become the leading and by far the largest provider of urban mobility specific and targetd education and training in Europe.
+It will have enhanced entrepreneurial and innovation capacity of education for the transport sector: By 2027 EIT Urban Mobility has educated over 50.000 people in innovation and entrepreneurship, technology implementation, system transformation and change; - Make Europe the leader in sustainable urban mobility transformation and support the creation of 500.000 new "green" jobs linked to cycling, public transport and shared Mobility in Europe by 2027; - 3.
+Co-create with citizens and citizen associations in 40 European cities to foster user-centric design and fast uptake of sustainable urban mobility solutions. - 4.
+Support the increase in the average number of public transport stations per square km (underground/metro stations, bus stops, trams) by 90% of City Club cities from levels of 2021; - 5.
+Decrease by 100% in City Club cities the greenhouse gas emissions derived from the transport sector; - 6.
+Support the decrease the car ownership per capita (registered private cars per capita) by 80% of City Club cities from levels of 2024.